rdatools/rdascore/README.md

     a congressional plan for North Carolina &#8212; calculating *all* the analytics &#8212; takes a small fraction of a second.
--   Finally, we've already created the precinct contiguity graphs as part of finding root map candidates in my [baseline](https://github.com/alecramsay/baseline) GitHub repo, and we're also already using the graph in Todd's [ensembles](https://github.com/proebsting/ensembles) repo to support generating spanning trees.
-    So, by definition, the plans in our ensembles are contiguous.
+-   Finally, we've already created the precinct contiguity graphs as part of finding root map candidates in our [rdaroot](https://github.com/rdatools/rdaroot) GitHub repo, and, by definition, the plans in our ensembles are contiguous.
     Hence, we don't check that.

 ## Testing